-The wall-mount version of the detector-transmitter is available with a remote probe (see drawing below for dimensions).
+The E2638 series devices are available with a remote probe.
 The remote probe is connected to the main unit with a shielded cable.
 The default remote probe cable length is 3 m.

 - A) Wall mount remote probe with fixing clamp (default version), - B) Remote probe with rubber flange and three self-tapping screws (on request)